cetz-package/cetz/src/styles.typ

     /// set the default to `0` and to `auto` for the mark you want to
     /// shorten the path to.
 Set to `none` to disable path shortening.
     shorten-to: auto,
+    /// Place marks post path transformation.
+This is not honored per mark, but
+    /// for all marks on a path.
+    post-transform: false,
   ),
   circle: (
     radius: auto,